datascisteven/Melanoma-Image-Classification/index.md

 **2017 ISIC Training Dataset:**

 - 2000 images in JPEG format and CSV with clinical metadata
 - 374 images diagnosed as melanoma and 1626 images as other diagnoses lumped into non-melanoma
-- image\_id, age\_approximate, and sex
+- columns: `image_id`, `age_approximate`, and `sex`
 - 2000 entries of gold standard lesion diagnoses

 The 2020 training dataset, supplemented with the 2019 melanoma images, form our training-validation-testing sets at a 80/10/10 split, and the 2017 training dataset becomes our additional testing or holdout set to see how well the model generalizes to unseen data.